git/git.github.io/rev_news/drafts/edition-94.md

   script would show "a few in the 100's".

-  Ævar Arnfjörð Bjarmason then replied to Peff contesting the method used in Peff's scripts and suggesting computing "the levenshtein distance of the pre- and post-image", and then using that distance to commit message length instead of the previous ratio, which would find other winners.
+  Ævar Arnfjörð Bjarmason then replied to Peff contesting the method used in Peff's scripts and suggesting computing "the Levenshtein distance of the pre- and post-image", and then using that distance to commit message length instead of the previous ratio, which would find other winners.